A Minecraft Movie: Casting

 Around the same time that Hess was announced to direct the film, it was also stated that Momoa would star in the film.
 In May 2023, Matt Berry entered negotiations to join the cast, while Danielle Brooks and Sebastian Eugene Hansen joined the cast in November, and Emma Myers joined the cast in December.
-In January 2024, Black joined the cast, teasing his casting in the film via his official Instagram account.
+Jack Black, who previously collaborated with Hess on Nacho Libre in 2006, joined the cast in January 2024, teasing his casting in the film via his official Instagram account.
 Originally, Berry was supposed to play Steve while Black was set to only appear as a cameo in the form of a talking pig, but due to the 2023 Hollywood labor disputes, Berry had to vacate the role, with Black taking over the role of Steve.
 According to producer Torfi Frans Olafsson, Black's depiction of Steve was "specific to him".
 At the same time as Black's casting, Jennifer Coolidge, Kate McKinnon, and Jemaine Clement were also cast in then-undisclosed roles.
 YouTuber Valkyrae was originally set to appear in the film, but was removed after she openly accused Momoa of mistreating the cast and production crew.

 Filming

-Principal photography for the film began in January 2024 near Auckland, and concluded by April of that year.
-Scenes set in the fictional town of Chuglass, Idaho were filmed in Huntly.
+Principal photography for the film began in January 2024 in Auckland, New Zealand, and concluded by April of that year.
+A majority of the scenes set in the fictional town of Chuglass, Idaho were filmed in Huntly, with additional production taking place at Helensville, Auckland Film Studios, and Settlers Country Manor.
 Originally, filming was going to begin in August 2023, but was delayed due to the 2023 SAG-AFTRA strike.
 Grant Major served as the production designer, and Enrique Chediak served as the cinematographer.